 Brazilian Bikini Wax: All of the hair, from the front of the pelvic region to the back (including the area leading to the butt) is removed.
 Typically, a small strip is left behind.
 Foresee a thong bikini in your future?
 This might be just the style for you.

-Hollywood Bikini Wax: results in the pelvic region, including the labia and area reaching the butt, becoming completely hairless.
-The Hollywood is probably the most physical of the waxing styles—requiring a team effort from you and the waxing specialist.
+Hollywood Bikini Wax: Results in the pelvic region, including the labia and area reaching the butt, becoming completely hairless.
+The Hollywood is probably the most physical of the waxing styles — it requires a team effort from you and the waxing specialist.
 Expect to twist and turn into different positions to ensure a smooth result.
 You will be asked to lay on your stomach in order to remove the hair around your butt.